markdbenson/dapper/README.md

 portion of text files can be referenced under the "page" namespace (e.g.
 {{ page.title }}.

+## Build the Project

+In that same directory, you may then build the site using the `dapper build` command, which will combine the source files and the layout files and place the results in the output directory (default: `_output`).
+After you build the default site, you'll then have the following directory structure:

+    _config.yml
+    _layout/
+        index.html
+    _source/
+        index.md
+    _output/
+        index.html

+Now, you'll see a new directory that has been created (`_output`) that contains a single file (`index.html`) containing a mashup of the source file and the layout template.

 ### **_output/index.html**

 The output file that is created is a mix of the input file and the layout that